rust-lang/reference/src/statements.md

 in this case, it is parsed as a statement.

 r[statement.expr.constraint-block]
-The type of [_ExpressionWithBlock_][expression] expressions when used as statements must be the unit type.
+The type of [ExpressionWithBlock] expressions when used as statements must be the unit type.

 ```rust
 # let mut v = vec![1, 2, 3];